 Though Eisai and other Buddhist monks bringing seeds from China established tea fields in various parts of Japan 800-1000 years ago, Uji, Kyoto, serving the city of Kyoto (Japan's old capital) is considered the birthplace of the Japanese tea industry.
 To be considered Uji tea, the leaves must originate from surrounding regions such as Wazuka and Ujitawara, and be refined by the factory wholesalers in Uji.

 - Name: Dobashien: Uji from Kyoto, Ujino no Kaori

 - Japanese name: 宇治の香

 - Net weight: 100g / 3.52 oz (sample sized packed by Yunomi)

 - Region: Kyoto

-- Note: Umami taste, sweetness spreads.
+- Note: Umami taste, expansion of sweetness

 - Name: Dobashien Tea Company